 Havdalah Club is a once a month, Saturday evening program for children in grades 3, 4, and 5.
 Each month we play games, discuss and debate a Jewish value, explore some Jewish texts related to that value, and join together for a short Havdalah ceremony to end Shabbat together.
 It's a combination of fun, community, debate, and learning!

 While learning on Zoom, we are making adjustments to our curriculum to meet kids’ needs, incorporating whole group and small break out rooms.

-Maxine guides the big picture of Kavana’s educational approach, designing curriculum and working with our educators on professional development.
-She also leads the Havdalah Club and Prep & Practice programs.
+Maxine has served as an educator at Kavana for many years, helping us to develop our educational approach.
+She currently leads our monthly Havdalah Club and Prep & Practice programs, and teaches over the High Holidays.
 Outside of her work with us, Maxine is a faculty member in the University of Washington's College of Education, working primarily with soon-to-be elementary school teachers.